-- 35. Respondents, its successors, employees, officers, directors and assigns, are hereby permanently enjoined from engaging in any practice in the State of New York which is in violation of the following provisions: - (a) Directly or indirectly offering for sale, selling, providing, marketing, or otherwise promoting the sale of any form of credit repair, credit optimization, credit restoration, credit consultation, or identity theft prevention services in connection with the sale or lease of a vehicle, or otherwise engaging in the business of a "credit services business," as defined by GBL § 458-b(1), or a "credit repair organization," as defined in 15 U.S.C. § 1679a(3); - (b) Selling, or offering for sale, or providing to any consumers any After sale product or service, unless prior to such sale, Respondents disclose, clearly and conspicuously orally and in writing, a fair description of the After-sale products or services, the full price to be paid by the consumer for each such product or service and the fact that the product or service is optional and need not be purchased to obtain financing or the advertised price; - (c) Representing that After-sale products or services are free, are "included" or "come with the car," when in fact the consumer is being or will be charged directly or indirectly for the product or service; - (d) Charging a consumer for any After-sale products or services without the consumer's express written consent;
+- 36. Respondents; their successors, except that "successors" for purposes of this Assurance shall not include the entities listed in Attachment B; employees; officers; directors and assigns are hereby permanently enjoined from engaging in any of the following practices: - (a) Directly or indirectly offering for sale, selling, providing, marketing, or otherwise promoting the sale of any form of credit repair, credit optimization, credit restoration, credit consultation, or identity theft prevention services in connection with the sale or lease of a vehicle, or otherwise engaging in the business of a "credit services business," as defined by GBL § 458-b(1), or a "credit repair organization," as defined in 15 U.S.C. § 1679a(3); - (b) Selling, or offering for sale, or providing to consumers any After-sale product or service unless, prior to such sale, Respondents disclose, clearly and conspicuously orally and in writing, a fair description of the After-sale product or service, the full price to be paid by the consumer for each such product or service and the fact that the product or service is optional and need not be purchased to obtain financing or the advertised price;

-- (e) Misrepresenting the price of the vehicle on a retail installment contract by merging the price of After-sale products and services in the "cash price" or any term of similar import, or otherwise concealing the price of the vehicle from the consumer; - (f) Misrepresenting the price of the vehicle on a lease agreement by merging the price of After-sale products and services in the "agreed upon value of the vehicle" or any term of similar import or otherwise concealing the price of the vehicle from the consumer; - (g) Failing to provide consumers who finance their purchase with a retail installment contract that clearly and conspicuously itemizes the price of each After-sale product and service purchased, including in the "amount financed" section of the contract as required by Personal Property Law ("PPL") § 302(5) as well as the Truth in Lending Act, 15 U.S.C. §§ 1601, et seq. and Regulation Z, 12 C.F.R. § 226.18; - (h) Failing to provide consumers who lease their vehicle with a lease agreement that clearly and conspicuously itemizes the price of each After-sale product and service purchased, including in the "capitalized cost," section of the lease agreement as required by PPL § 337(5) as well as the Consumer Leasing Act, 15 U.S.C. §§ 1667, et seq. and Regulation M, 12 C.F.R. § 213.4.
+- (c) Representing that After-sale products or services are free, are "included" or "come with the car," when in fact the consumer is being or will be charged directly or indirectly for the product or service; - (d) Charging a consumer for any products or services without the consumer's express consent or after the consumer has refused to purchase those products or services; - (e) Misrepresenting the price of the vehicle on a retail installment contract by merging the price of After-sale products and services in the "cash price" or any term of similar import, or otherwise concealing the price of the vehicle from the consumer; - (f) Misrepresenting the price of the vehicle on a lease agreement by merging the price of After-sale products and services in the "agreed upon value of the vehicle" or any term of similar import or otherwise concealing the price of the vehicle from the consumer; - (g) Failing to provide consumers who finance their purchase with a retail installment contract that clearly and conspicuously itemizes the price of each After-sale product and service purchased, including in the "amount financed" section of the contract as required by Personal Property Law ("PPL") § 302(5) as well as the Truth in Lending Act, 15 U.S.C. §§ 1601, et seq. and Regulation Z, 12 C.F.R. § 226.18; - (h) Failing to provide consumers who lease their vehicle with a lease agreement that clearly and conspicuously itemizes the price of each After-sale product and service purchased, including in the "capitalized cost," section of the lease agreement as required by PPL § 337(5) as well as the Consumer Leasing Act, 15 U.S.C. §§ 1667, et seq. and Regulation M, 12 C.F.R. §